ethereum/consensus-specs/specs/_features/eip7594/peer-sampling.md

 DAS providers can also be found out-of-band and configured into a node to connect to directly and prioritize.
 Nodes can add some set of these to their local configuration for persistent connection to bolster their DAS quality of service.

-Such direct peering utilizes a feature supported out of the box today on all nodes and can complement (and reduce attackability and increase quality-of-service) alternative peer discovery mechanisms.
+Such direct peering utilizes a feature supported out of the box today on all nodes and can complement (and reduce attainability and increase quality-of-service) alternative peer discovery mechanisms.